 Staff changing roles within the school will not routinely have a new DBS check.
-However, if a new role involves closer contact with pupils, a new DBS check will be carried out.
+However, if a new role involves closer contact with pupils or movement to a management role, a new DBS check and/or a S128 will be carried out.